fljdin/fljdin.github.io/content/en/posts/a-brief-history-of-backup-label.md

-At this time, `pg_backbackup` was not yet available, and only an explicit call to the function [pg_start_backup()][9] allowed you to generate the `backup_label` file in which were the [following][8] four information to support hot backup:
+At this time, `pg_backbackup` was not yet available, and only an explicit call to the function [pg_start_backup()][9] allowed you to generate the `backup_label` file in which were the [following][8] four entries to support hot backup:

 [8]: https://github.com/postgres/postgres/blob/REL8_0_STABLE/src/backend/access/transam/xlog.c#L5411
 [9]: https://pgpedia.info/p/pg_start_backup.html